Bicentennial Fuchsia flowers

-This shrub does best in full sun to partial shade.
+This plant does best in full sun to partial shade.
+You may want to keep it away from hot, dry locations that receive direct afternoon sun or which get reflected sunlight, such as against the south side of a white wall.
 It does best in average to evenly moist conditions, but will not tolerate standing water.
 It is not particular as to soil type or pH.
 It is somewhat tolerant of urban pollution.
 This particular variety is an interspecific hybrid.
 It can be propagated by cuttings; however, as a cultivated variety, be aware that it may be subject to certain restrictions or prohibitions on propagation.

-Bicentennial Fuchsia makes a fine choice for the outdoor landscape, but it is also well-suited for use in outdoor containers and hanging baskets.
+Bicentennial Fuchsia is a fine choice for the garden, but it is also a good selection for planting in outdoor containers and hanging baskets.
 It is often used as a 'filler' in the 'spiller-thriller-filler' container combination, providing a mass of flowers against which the thriller plants stand out.
-Note that when grown in a container, it may not perform exactly as indicated on the tag - this is to be expected.
-Also note that when growing plants in outdoor containers and baskets, they may require more frequent waterings than they would in the yard or garden.
+Note that when growing plants in outdoor containers and baskets, they may require more frequent waterings than they would in the yard or garden.